Skip to main content

 When you come in for a consultation, Dr Legin will examine the tooth in question, explain the findings, and walk you through the available treatment options, including any associated benefits and risks.

-Local anaesthetic is typically used to keep you comfortable during the procedure, so you shouldn't feel pain in the treatment area.
-If you're feeling anxious about the appointment or if the procedure is more complex, sedation options are available and can be discussed beforehand.
+We typically use a local anaesthetic to keep you comfortable during the procedure, so you shouldn't feel pain in the treatment area.
+If you're feeling anxious about the appointment or if the procedure is more complex, sedation options are available, and we can discuss them beforehand.

 Root canal treatment may require one or several appointments, depending on the complexity of your case.
 The focus throughout is on treating your tooth and supporting your ongoing oral health.
 You'll receive clear post-treatment instructions to support healing and guide your at-home care.